DfX-NYUAD/GNNUnlock/README.md

 `DATE21.yml` contains the hyperparameters used in (DATE '21) for Anti-SAT `SFLL_params.yml` contains the hyperparameters used in (DATE '21) for SFLL-HD h=2
 ## Citation & Acknowledgement
-If you find the code useful, please cite our paper:
+If you find the code useful, please cite our papers:
 * DATE 2021:
 ```
 @inproceedings{alrahis2020gnnunlock,